Geometric Sen theory over rigid analytic spaces: Abstract Sen theory after Berger-Colmez

-In the rest of the section we suppose that $(A,\Pi,\chi)$ satisfies the Ax-Sen-Tate axiom, we also fix $\Pi'\subset \Pi$ an open subgroup and set $H'=\Pi'\cap H$.
-The next result describes some cohomological properties of $A$-semilinear $\Pi$-representations in terms of their Sen operators.
+In the rest of the section we suppose that the $d$-dimensional Sen theory $(A,\Gamma,(R_n^i)_{i=1}^d)$ satisfies the Ax-Sen-Tate axiom.
+The next result describes some cohomological properties of $A$-semilinear $\Gamma$-representations in terms of their Sen operators.

-\begin{prop} Let $V$ and $W$ be a relative locally analytic ON $A$-Banach representations of $\Pi$, and $W\to V$ an $A$-linear $\Pi$-equivariant map.
-Consider the exact sequence in solid $\bb{Q}_p$-vector spaces Then the derived Sen module $RS_{H'}(-)$ of $K$ and $Q$ are in degree $0$, and we have an exact sequence
+\begin{prop} Let $V$ and $W$ be a relative locally analytic ON $A$-Banach representations of $\Gamma$, and $W\to V$ an $A$-linear $\Gamma$-equivariant map.
+Consider the exact sequence in solid $\bb{Q}_p$-vector spaces Then the derived Sen modules $RS(-)$ of $K$ and $Q$ (cf. Remark \ref{RemarkSenFunctorSolid}) are in degree $0$, and we have an exact sequence of solid $\bb{Q}_p$-vector spaces